passportxyz/eas-proxy/review_aditya.md

 **General**
 - Improve natspec documentation to capture input params and return value
-- Nitpick but you could explore moving all the interfaces to it's own folder
+- Nitpick but you could explore moving all the interfaces to it's

 # GitcoinVerifier